 c) rejected NSSAI for the failed or revoked NSSAA.

+In roaming scenarios, the S-NSSAI(s) included in the rejected NSSAI for the failed or revoked NSSAA shall be HPLMN S-NSSAI(s).

 In case of a PLMN, a serving PLMN may configure a UE with the configured NSSAI per PLMN.
 In addition, the HPLMN may configure a UE with a single default configured NSSAI and consider the default configured NSSAI as valid in a PLMN for which the UE has neither a configured NSSAI nor an allowed NSSAI.
 In case of an SNPN, the SNPN may configure a UE with a configured NSSAI applicable to the SNPN.

 The allowed NSSAI and rejected NSSAI for the current registration area are managed per access type independently, i.e. 3GPP access or non-3GPP access, and is applicable for the registration area.
 If the registration area contains TAIs belonging to different PLMNs, which are equivalent PLMNs, the allowed NSSAI and the rejected NSSAI for the current registration area are applicable to these PLMNs in this registration area.